Can kids go to Hajj? Should they? What are the rules, regulations and Islamic teachings concerning your little ones?

 But ultimately, the decision of taking children for Hajj depends on the parents’ or guardian’s cautious assessment.

 “Such a decision should not be taken lightly, as children are more prone to heat, sunstroke, contagious diseases and other difficulties during Hajj.
 In case they decided to take their children, the parents should give them all required vaccines, and take precautions, pay attention to the children at all times, keep them hydrated, inside tents or in the shade and stay away from congested places,” warned Dr. AlKobaisi.

-There are no official numbers as to how many children are expected to attend this year’s pilgrimage, but with 1.3 million Muslims already descending on Makkah, it is important to share these top tips for parents taking children to Hajj, recommended by Tasnim Nazeer, a UK-based writer on Muslim issues.
+There are no official numbers as to how many children are expected to attend this year’s pilgrimage, but with 2 million pilgrims already descending on Mecca, it is important to share these top tips for parents taking children to Hajj, recommended by Tasnim Nazeer, a UK-based writer on Muslim issues.